MEMORIES FROM OUR TRIP TO EUROPE AND NORTH AFRICS

 - The modernization and westernization of Moscow

-- Small shops right on the highway selling watermelon, and seeing people searching for mushrooms
+- Small shops right on the highway selling watermelon, and seeing people searching

 - Visiting the tiny Russian Orthodox Church in a small town outside of Moscow